 PINK CAR-NATION...MINI-FIELD of WOMEN Event...
 23RD OCT 2010

-This is a tribute to women who have suffered from breast cancer with the planting of 100 Pink Lady Silhouettes that serves as a display of support for women and their families affected by breast cancer.
+Mini-Fields are designed to pay tribute to women who have suffered from breast cancer with the planting of 100 Pink Lady Silhouettes that serves as a display of support for women and their families affected by breast cancer.

 The event will be run in conjunction with Willowbank Raceway's Test'n'Tune meeting with the gates opening at 4pm.